|Value||Eligibility||Open date||Close date|

 a.
 The scholarship value and duration will be determined by the Dean of the Sydney Conservatorium of Music and will be stipulated in the Scholarship Offer Letter to the successful recipient(s).

 b.
 The annual payment will be made in two equal instalments after the census date of each semester.

 c.
 Deferral of the scholarship is not permitted.

 a.
-To continue receipt of the scholarship, the recipient must maintain a minimum WAM of 65 each semester.
+To continue receipt of the scholarship, the recipient must maintain a minimum Semester Average Mark (SAM) of 65 each semester.

 b.
 Recipients undertaking an exchange during the tenure of this scholarship are required to have achieved a Satisfied Requirements grade (SR) to receive their next payment.

 a.
 The scholarship will be terminated if the recipient: